Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 • horse and rider.

 Most animal physiotherapists are self-employed and decide for themselves whether they want to work across the full spectrum or specialise.
-Your professional qualification will prepare you equally for work with small or large animals, but you may have to undertake further courses in order to perform specialised procedures.
+Your professional qualification will prepare you equally for work with small or large animals, but you may have to undertake further courses to perform specialised procedures.

 Responsibilities